libremente/NS3-simulation/README.md

 UDP are created and deployed over some nodes.
 By means of the tracking system of NS3, it is possible to log the interactions and also see an interactive visual representation of the situation.
-The Test Clients, once the packet is received, sends a packet back to the server with the info about when the packet was received, in a DASH fashion.
+The Receiver, once the packet is received, sends a packet back to the server with the info about when the packet was received.
 In this way further analysis can be carried out.

 ## Running